Missouri Fuel Tax (as of July 1, 2024)

 - Seven district offices and a Central Office

-- Projects completed 8% under budget in last 10 years
+- Projects completed 2.3% under budget and 94% on time

 MO by the Mile